Exploring the Connections Between Social Network Analysis and Graph Analytics

 Short Bio

 M. Tamer Özsu is a University Professor in the David R. Cheriton School of Computer Science at the University of Waterloo and Co-Director of the Faculty of Mathematics graduate program on Data Science and AI.
 He served as the Director of the Cheriton School from January 2007 to June 2010 and as the Associate Dean of Research for the Faculty of Mathematics from January 2014 to June 2016.
 His PhD degree is from the Ohio State University (1983).
 He is a Fellow of the Royal Society of Canada, American Association for the Advancement of Science (AAAS), Science Academy, Türkiye, Asia-Pacific Artificial Intelligence Association (AAIA), and the Balsillie School of International Affairs (BSIA); he is also Life Fellow of Association for Computing Machinery (ACM) and The Institute of Electrical and Electronics Engineers (IEEE).
-He is the recipient of the University of Waterloo Excellence in Graduate Supervision Award (2025), ACM Presidential Award (2024), IEEE Technical Committee on Data Engineering (TCDE) Education Award (2024), IEEE Innovation in Societal Infrastructure Award (2022), CS-Can/Info-Can Lifetime Achievement Award (2018), ACM SIGMOD Test-of-Time Award (2015), the ACM SIGMOD Contributions Award (2006), The Ohio State University College of Engineering Distinguished Alumnus Award (2008), and multiple Outstanding Performance Awards at the University of Waterloo His publications have received four best paper awards and one honorable mention.To be added
+He is the recipient of the University of Waterloo Excellence in Graduate Supervision Award (2025), ACM Presidential Award (2024), IEEE Technical Committee on Data Engineering (TCDE) Education Award (2024), IEEE Innovation in Societal Infrastructure Award (2022), CS-Can/Info-Can Lifetime Achievement Award (2018), ACM SIGMOD Test-of-Time Award (2015), the ACM SIGMOD Contributions Award (2006), The Ohio State University College of Engineering Distinguished Alumnus Award (2008), and multiple Outstanding Performance Awards at the University of Waterloo His publications have received four best paper awards and one honorable mention.Towards Ordinal Data Science

 Abstract